 Where: 6701 JFK Blvd., North Little Rock

-Why: Now in its 19th year, the Pumpkin Patch at First United Methodist Church opens Oct.
-1, when thousands of pounds of pumpkins arrive and are unloaded by dozens of church volunteers.
-The opening event begins at 5 p.m. in front of the church and proceeds from the pumpkin patch support the youth ministry at the church.
+Why: Now in its 20th year, the Pumpkin Patch at First United Methodist Church opens when thousands of pounds of pumpkins arrive and are unloaded by dozens of church volunteers.
+Proceeds from the pumpkin patch support the youth ministry at the church.

 View this post on Instagram